zayanzakir2211/asm-cracker/readme.md

 # License

-See [`LICENSE`](LICENSE) for the license applicable to this project.

-If no license file is included, all rights are reserved by the copyright holder.
+ All rights are reserved by the copyright holder.

 ---